 Currently, a study by the NC State College of Veterinary Medicine and the University of Wisconsin-Madison School of Veterinary Medicine is screening dog urine for markers of TCC as well as urothelial carcinoma (UC).
 As part of this study, the CADET® BRAF Mutation Detection Assay is being utilized to screen dog urine, in an attempt to hopefully diagnose cancer prior to dogs developing warning signs.

 The best course of treatment for cancers of the urinary tract is tumor removal.
 Radiation therapy and chemotherapy can also be beneficial, and your veterinarian will help manage recurrent bacterial yeast infections.

 UTI Symptoms?
 Call Your Veterinarian

-Regardless of whether your dog’s UTI symptoms are just a UTI or something more, one thing is certain: if your dog has UTI symptoms, you need to call your veterinarian.
+Whether your dog’s UTI symptoms are just a UTI or something more, it’s important to find out for sure.
+If your dog is exhibiting UTI symptoms, your best bet is to call your veterinarian sooner rather than later.